kontera-technologies/nutcracker-graphite/README.md

 ### Warranty
 This software is provided “as is” and without any express or implied warranties, including, without limitation, the implied warranties of merchantability and fitness for a particular purpose.

+### Disclaimer
+this project is still in its early stages so things could be a little bit buggy, if you find one feel free to [report](https://github.com/kontera-technologies/nutcracker-graphite/issues) it.